-For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the f_j correction factor is indicated in Table 1 under 2.8.1 of the IMO Calculation Guidelines.4
+For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the f_i correction factor is indicated in 2.8.1 of the IMO Calculation Guidelines4.

-For shuttle tankers with propulsion redundancy defined as oil tankers between 80,000 and 160,000 deadweight equipped with dual-engines and twin-propellers and assigned the class notations covering dynamic positioning and propulsion redundancy, the f_i factor is to be 0.77.
+For shuttle tankers with propulsion redundancy defined as oil tankers between 80,000 and 160,000 deadweight equipped with dual-engines and twin-propellers and assigned the class notations covering dynamic positioning and propulsion redundancy, the f_i factor is 0.77.